beyondgrep/ack1/ack-names.markdown

 Must be

 * pronouncable
+    * and monosyllabic
 * easy to type
 * three characters
+    * four maaaaybe if it's super easy to type, say, like "akjf"
 * relatively low Googling conflict
     * not already a word
 * No conflict with existing BSD ports, Ubuntu packages or Fedora RPMs